To install OpenSSL development package in Ubuntu, you can use the apt package manager and follow these steps:

 The next step is the configuration of OpenSSL, which you have downloaded into your system.
 Run this below shared command and use optimal condition to assign prefix and directory for the file storage location.

-In the above-shared command, the –openssldir and –prefix sets the path for the output of OpenSSL.
+In the above-shared command, the –openssldir and –prefix sets the path for the output of openssl dev ubuntu.
 While installing OpenSSL, you can change the directory path to your choice and copy files and folders by changing the path address in “/usr/local/openssl.”
 However, beware of any error messages while changing the directory.

 After you have configured the OpenSSL, you need to compile it.
 To compile it, run this command:

-This command shared above will compile the OpenSSL library in your system and install it in the default directory.
+This command shared above will compile the openssl-devel ubuntu library in your system and install it in the default directory.
 But, again, look out for error messages to ensure the system verifies them.

 After the installation of the OpenSSL is complete, you can go ahead and test it by running its validation on any sample key or certificate.
 Validation will ensure that everything checks out fine and OpenSSL-devel is now ready to use in your applications.